 Clergy Excellence Conversations

 The Clergy Excellence team invites all clergy to join a series of conversations via Zoom hosted by the Rev. Ashlee Alley Crawford and the Rev. Shelly Petz to identify new realities, discuss questions, and encourage the heart of pastors during this new, uncertain season in the life of ministry.
-The conversations will be around a common theme, “Ministry in Liminal Time,” and will include a specific focus for each day.
+The conversations center on a common theme, “Ministry in Liminal Time,” and include a specific focus for each day.
 Being in a “liminal time” means that we’re on the threshold of transition, from the way things used to be to…well, we just don’t know yet.
 While this is a season of disruption and loss, it is also full of opportunity and growth.
 We want to acknowledge both.

 Feel free to reach out with possibilities or questions to Ashlee, email@example.com, or Shelly, firstname.lastname@example.org.

 - Reopening: Why Reopening a Church is Different — The Rev. Alex Shanks of the Florida Conference writes that everywhere we turn, people are talking about reopening.
 Should churches simply follow the same guidelines regarding reopening as other institutions?
 I believe there are practical principles and theological reasons why reopening our church campuses requires a different kind of thinking.
 The church shouldn’t be looking to sidestep the guidelines.
 The church shouldn’t be simply reacting to what others are doing.
 The church should be leading the way by modeling a method of safety for others to follow.

 - The unique opportunity churches have to respond to societal change

 - How to be and do church more effectively